ahillss/setting-up-rust-on-windows/README.md

 # Rust On Windows Guide

-Quick guide to setting up rust development on Windows.
+Quick guide to setting up rust development on Windows, since I had a difficult time finding coherent information on this.

 ## Installing